netanoir/da4a/_includes/actions/inside-outside/hearts-on-a-wire/hearts-on-a-wire.md

 There is a commissary list that has items that are available for purchase.
 Previously, if you were in a “male” prison, the items on the list are different than if you were in a “female” prison.

-Women in “male” prisons wanted to order cosmetics, appropriate undergarments, ladies deodorant, lipstick, mascara, bras and panties.
+Women in “male” prisons wanted to order cosmetics, ladies deodorant, lipstick, mascara,  and appropriate undergarments like bras and panties.
 But when they tried to purchase these items, they were denied by prison administrators.

 We had identified that as an issue because through communicating with folks on the inside, we knew this was universally wanted and impacted lives; also, the rule was so ludicrous.